Shout and Sing

 Performed by: Tambura players from Sodevci

 In the late 19th century, tambouras spread to Slovenia from other Slavic lands.
 Tamboura orchestras or the so-called tamboura ensembles formed an important part of cultural activity in many larger and smaller towns.
-Later, such groups began to focus their music creativity into various genres of music, which is why the ensembles that still focus their activity on folklore are extremely rare.
+Later, such groups began to focus their musical creativity into various genres of music, which is why the ensembles that still focus their activity on folklore are extremely rare.
 Sodevski tamburaši have been fostering their tradition of playing the prim, bas-prim, bugarija and berda since 1923, albeit with certain interruptions.
 They perform independently and also accompany the local folklore dance group.

 Recorded: Ljubljana, 21.
 9. 2012